coala/coala/docs/Developers/Writing_Good_Commits.rst

 - `Fixes https://github.com/coala/coala/issues/5861`: Mention the URL
    of the issue it closes or fixes.

+Use 'Fixes' when you fixed a bug and 'Closes' when your work is related to a new feature.

 At coala we are looking heavily at the maintainability of the code.

 .. note::